yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 1. Open the *Azure Cloud Shell* to the folder where the Student Files were unzipped (e.g. studentfiles).
 Then, navigate to the **tailspintoysweb** folder which contains the source code for our web application.

     > **Note**: If this folder doesn't exist ensure you followed the instructions in the 'Before the hands-on lab'.

+    >**Note**: If you are using the Azure Cloud Shell you will be prompted for credentials when using Git.
+The best way to authenticate is to use a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate), PAT, with a scope Code, Full permissions.
+Then use that PAT as password (leave user name empty) when prompted.

 2. Open *Cloud Shell Editor* to this folder by typing: